 - Puppet Shows: Benji Takes a Dive at Marineland has these, with Benji and some human stars interacting and being "interviewed" by puppet characters at various times.

 - Reaction Shot: Plenty, because the stories are mostly shown rather than told and the main character is a dog, emotion is usually shown through Benji's facial expression and reaction to events, greatly helped by the fact that Higgins and Benjean possibly have the most expressive/emotive eyes of any dog.

 - Reincarnation: In Oh Heavenly Dog private detective Benjamin Browning is murdered and reincarnated as a stray dog, in order to earn his place in the afterlife he then has to solve the mystery of his own murder.

-- Ridiculously Cute Critter: Like most baby animals, the cougar cubs in Benji the Hunted are plain adorable.
+- Ridiculously Cute Critter: The cougar cubs in Benji the Hunted are plain adorable.

 - Savage Wolves: One in Benji The Hunted that acts as the main antagonist, at first only going after Benji, but eventually the cubs as well.

 - Super-Persistent Predator: After their initial encounter the wolf seems to become oddly obsessed with stalking and trying to attack Benji.